ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 This leaves the following as the most likely candidates to be in the last two portraits, along with their ages in 1865, within the estimated timeframe of the photographs:

-  - [William Erastus Mills](https://www.findagrave.com/memorial/78770720/william-erastus-mills) (18 Apr 1820 to 28 Jul 1861), died at the age of 41 in 1861 when CDVs were still quite new, but several aspects of this photo (no border, vignette style, etc.) suggest the photo is quite likely to have been taken in the early 1860's.
+  - [William Erastus Mills](https://www.findagrave.com/memorial/78770720/william-erastus-mills) (18 Apr 1820 to 28 Jul 1861), died at the age of 41 in 1861 when CDVs were still quite new, but several aspects of this photo (no border, vignette style, etc.) suggest the photo quite possibly could been taken in the early 1860's.

   - [Seth William Warren](https://www.findagrave.com/memorial/113066557/seth-w-warren) (15 Mar 1841 to 19 May 1918), 24 years old in 1865.